andreashih/andrea.blog/_posts/2020-08-10-how-i-take-back-my-instagram-account.md

 ---

 After talking to myself for one or two weeks, I finally face my weaknesses regarding social media addiction.
 At present, instagram seldom pops up in my head.
 We have reached a peaceful balance.
 It feels really powerful and satisfying when things are getting in control.
 I no longer feel itchy when seeing those bright pink circles on the homepage.
 I can enjoy me-time without pictures and memes sparkling like a haunted nightmare.
 I can do whatever I want without insta, and it does no harm to my life (actually it has been better without its harassment).
-What happened to me is not a pure miracle.
-All these struggles have put me back in the driving seat of my body, mind, and spirit.
+I don't agree that hiding from social media is the most ideal choice.
+After all, social media provides the most instant way to build connections with friends and families.
+However, I learned that it is important to give myself a break.
+All these struggles of dealing with insta addiction have put me back in the driving seat of my body, mind, and spirit.